 2016 has been a tough year, however, being involved in the DIY hardcore punk scene is still something I feel wholeheartedly passionate about.
 In retrospection, there are so many bands and records I’ve listened to, live or on record, during the past year.
-Some of them are truly admirable and worthwile both musically and lyrically, but there are just a few to inspire and electrify all my senses in actually vital and immediate way.
+Some of them are truly admirable and worthwhile both musically and lyrically, but there are just a few to inspire and electrify all my senses in actually vital and immediate way.
 Ruined Families is such a band, and their new LP ‘Education’ is their ultimate manifestation of unrestrained do-it-yourself passion.
 Their album is a furious and blazing critique of a collapsing economic system, and a détournement to the underground music culture and its political aesthetics.

-I’d like to start things off by trying to get some background on how did punk and hardcore shaped the lives of all of you.
+I’d like to start things off by trying to get some background on how did punk and hardcore shape the lives of all of you.
 What was the impetus to become interested in something beyond the mainstream music and dominant political narratives?

 For us punk and hardcore music was part of teenage and post-teenage emancipation, even though each one of us got into it in a different way.
 Sentiments of personal liberation were reinforced by the lived experience of participating in punk practices and activities—going to shows, buying records and playing in bands.
 In the mid-90s when we were teenagers, different kinds of globalised culture were introduced in Greece, including graffiti, hip-hop and punk music, which were all fused together and represented a strange form of underground culture.
 From this scene which was characterised by different types of creative expression, we were somehow drawn into punk.
 I’m not sure if politics or music came first, but I think both have been interdependent along the way.